kozfelipe/centreon-weathermap/README.md

 * Grant write permission to **apache** at `/usr/share/centreon/www/modules/centreon-weathermap/src/configs`
 * Enable module on Centreon's extension manager

 > The module installation script will try to find the localhost (127.0.0.1) in order to insert the weathermap poller service.
+Export the configuration files to activate this service.

 ## Getting Started
 ```